bjoerniesanders/eslint-plugins/README.md

 ## :books: Solution

 For handling timezone-sensitive functions, consider utilizing timezone-aware methods or libraries.
-For example, [here's a solution](https://stackoverflow.com/questions/67819591/how-to-use-startofday-from-date-fns-with-timezones/72372517#72372517) provided on Stack Overflow.
+For example, [here's a solution](https://stackoverflow.com/questions/67819591/how-to-use-startofday-from-date-fns-with-timezones/72372517#72372517) provided on Stack Overflow for using date-fns with timezones.

 ## :handshake: Contributing